UchuServer/UchuDocker/README.md

 ## Adminer

 Uchu Docker also automatically runs [Adminer](https://www.adminer.org), which allows you to easily modify the Uchu database in a user friendly way.
 After running Uchu Docker you can access Adminer through your browser at [this link](0.0.0.0:8080).
 Select the `PostgreSQL` database type, set the server to `db` and enter the credentials found in the `.env` file to login.
 More info on how to use Adminer can be found on their website.

+## World ports (Advanced)

+If you wish to change the world ports, you can change the exposed ports in the `.env` file easily.
+The internal ports are locked by default to `2002` for the charater port and `10000-10100` for the api and world ports.
+If you wish to change these internal ports update the internal port values in the `.env` file.
+Ensure that `INTERNAL_API_PORT_RANGE` is updated to match your updated `INTERNAL_API_PORT` and `INTERNAL_MAX_WORLDS`.